dannywillems/dannywillems.github.io/_posts/2023-11-01-a-recap-of-lookup-arguments.md

 A lookup argument is an argument to prove that the values of a commited polynomial $P(X) \in \mathbb{K}^{<n}[X]$ is contained in a table $t \in
 \mathbb{K}^N$, where $t$ is a precomputed table of values.
 It is used to avoid computations that would be expensive to constrain otherwise.
+In other terms, lookup arguments are used for relations of high algebraic complexities.

 ### Homomorphic commitments